FAQ

 Answer: We've seen check valve manufacturers claim that their check valves are "self-priming".
 We do not understand this to be possible.

 The check valves found in almost all LC systems are passive flow restriction devices.
 The ball opens and closes in response to pressure gradients - differences between the pressure before and after the check valve.
 When the pressure at the check valve inlet exceeds that at the outlet, liquid flows through.
-When the pressure is higher at the outlet, the check valve closes.
+When the outlet pressure is higher, the check valve closes.

 So, how do "self-priming" check valves entice the mobile phase to flow up the inlet tubing and into the pump head?
 Nothing.
 Or rather, nothing different than other check valves.

-In our experience, there is only one thing that will cause mobile phase to flow into the pump head: hydrostatic pressure.
-It could be positive (generated by elevating the solvent reservoir or applying head pressure within a sealed solvent reservoir using a sparging gas) or negative (a vacuum generated by a priming syringe, or by the piston of your LC pump).
+In our experience, only one thing will cause the mobile phase to flow into the pump head: hydrostatic pressure.
+It could be positive (generated by elevating the solvent reservoir or applying head pressure within a sealed solvent reservoir using a sparging gas) or negative (a vacuum generated by a priming syringe or by the piston of your LC pump).
 All a check valve has to do to help is to stay out of the way!
-You certainly want a check valve that offers minimal resistance to flow in the positive direction (and maximal resistance any other time), but to say that a passive check valve is playing some active role in the pump priming process is misleading.
+You certainly want a check valve that offers minimal resistance to flow in the positive direction (and maximal resistance at all other times), but to say that a passive check valve is playing an active role in the pump priming process is misleading.

 Cartridge-type and rebuild-type check valves - which is better?

-Question: Optimize Technologies offers both cartridge-type check valves while some OEMs still use rebuild-type check valves.
+Question: Optimize Technologies offers cartridge-type check valves, while some OEMs still use rebuild-type check valves.
 Which is better, and why?

-Answer: For all of the HPLC pumps we support, we offer a cartridge-based after-market check valve system which has a series of benefits over rebuild-type check valves.
-Replacing whole assemblies in rebuild-type check valves means that you throw out the entire check valve housing and internal components, thereby replacing the assembly and installing a new one.
+Answer: For all HPLC pumps we support, we offer a cartridge-based aftermarket check valve system that offers a series of benefits over rebuild-type check valves.
+Replacing whole assemblies in rebuild-type check valves means throwing out the entire check valve housing and internal components, then installing a new assembly.
 This is expensive and wasteful.
 Rebuild kits are more economical, but the procedure is time-consuming and troublesome.
 Additionally, there is a risk of improper assembly and contamination.

-Cartridge-based systems are, therefore, the preferable choice.
+Cartridge-based systems are, therefore, the preferred choice.
 They offer greater convenience, reliability, and economy, while reducing waste and risk of contamination during installation.
-Our OPTI-MAX Cartridge Check Valve System offers a number of other advantages, including a universal cartridge feature, the tightest leak-rate specification around, a choice of materials for cartridge and ball/seat, and much more.
+Our OPTI-MAX Cartridge Check Valve System offers several other advantages, including a universal cartridge feature, the tightest leak-rate specification available, a choice of materials for the cartridge and ball/seat, and much more.

 How long can I expect my Optimize Technologies check valve to last?

-In general, you should be able to get a minimum of six months of good performance out of any check valve.
+In general, you should be able to get at least 6 months of reliable performance from any check valve.
 With an Optimize Technologies check valve, you may get a year (or more) of reliable operation.
 Essentially, your mileage may vary depending on a number of factors, including operating conditions such as average back pressure, salt content of mobile phase, and flow rate.

 What do I do with the Agilent 1100/1050 inlet check valve?

-The Agilent 1100 and 1050 both use a solenoid driven active inlet check valve.
-This check valve is that assembly you see sitting on the underside of your pump, right where the inlet line runs in.
-Replacing the entire assembly every time the pump needs to be serviced would get very expensive, so there is a little cartridge with the ruby ball and seat that is changed instead.
+The Agilent 1100 and 1050 both use a solenoid-driven active inlet check valve.
+This check valve is the assembly you see sitting on the underside of your pump, right where the inlet line runs in.
+Replacing the entire assembly every time the pump needs to be serviced would become very expensive, so a small cartridge with the ruby ball and seat is replaced instead.
 While this makes it much more convenient and less expensive, it was not always this way.
-If you have a pump that is older and the inlet check valve has never been serviced, there is a good chance that you have an active inlet valve where the entire assembly must be replaced.
+If you have an older pump and the inlet check valve has never been serviced, there is a good chance you have an active inlet valve, and the entire assembly must be replaced.
 Unfortunately, this is unavoidable.
-However, once the assembly has been replaced with the newer version, all subsequent service to the inlet valve can be done with replacing just the cartridge.
+However, once the assembly has been replaced with the newer version, all subsequent service to the inlet valve can be done by replacing just the cartridge.

 What OPTI-MAX cartridge type/material does Optimize Technologies recommend?